Chemistry (Girls Aloud album): Commercial performance

 Chemistry became Girls Aloud's first studio album to miss the top ten of the UK Albums Chart, debuting at number 11 with first-week sales of 81,962 copies.
 Despite its lower chart position, its initial sales exceeded those of the group's debut album, Sound of the Underground, which had entered the chart at number two in 2003 with 37,077 copies sold.
 The album remained in the top 75 for seven consecutive weeks, later re-entering the chart for an additional three weeks following the release of its fourth single "Whole Lotta History."
 It was subsequently certified platinum by the British Phonographic Industry (BPI) on 23 December 2005 for shipments figures in excess of 300,000 units.
 By March 2013, the album had sold 390,000 copies domestically.
 Elsewhere, the album debuted at number 34 on the Irish Albums Chart, eventually peaking at number 31 in its fourth week and later receiving a platinum certification from the Irish Recorded Music Association (IRMA).

+The twentieth anniversary of Chemistry was celebrated with the release of Chemistry: 20th Anniversary Edition; on 3 October 2025, the album debuted at number 71 on the UK Albums Chart, at number 9 on the UK Physical Albums Chart, number 70 on the UK Albums Downloads Chart, and at number 8 on the UK Vinyl Albums Chart.